Edwin1022/TOPOTechnicalAssessment/README.md

 ## Assumptions or Challenges

 ### Assumptions
-- Git and Visual Studio Code are used and installed.
 - The datasets are located in the datasets/ directory relative to the project root.
 - The data formats are consistent and follow the expected structure (e.g., JSON with nested company/employee data, CSV with specific columns).